-Use the online UW System Credit Transfer Wizard to determine if your credits here will transfer to another UW System campus.
+Use the online site Transferology to determine if your credits here will transfer to another UW System campus.

 UW System Policy

 The UW System has developed an Undergraduate Transfer Policy.
-This policy strives to assure that students transferring between UW System institutions, as well as those transferring from other institutions into the UW System, are treated fairly when changing colleges.
-Among its provisions are policies stating that a General Education requirement at one University of Wisconsin institution be honored at the transfer institution and that the Associate of Arts and Sciences degree (AAS) granted by the UW Colleges meets the institution-wide General Education requirements of a University of Wisconsin Bachelor’s degree (requirements found in all undergraduate degrees offered by the institution).
-However, some degrees have additional General Education requirements, so you will want to work with your UW Colleges’ campus advisor in planning your courses appropriately.
+Click here to view UW Oshkosh’s information on this policy.
+We strive to assure that students transferring between UW System institutions, as well as those transferring from other institutions into the UW System, are treated fairly when changing colleges.
+Among its provisions are policies stating that a General Education requirement at one University of Wisconsin institution be honored at the transfer institution and that the Associate of Arts and Sciences degree (AAS) granted by the UW System meets the institution-wide General Education requirements of a University of Wisconsin Bachelor’s degree (requirements found in all undergraduate degrees offered by the institution).
+However, some degrees have additional General Education requirements, so you will want to work with your campus advisor in planning your courses appropriately.

 Uniform Policy Statement on Credit Transfer

 Students enrolled in the Wisconsin Technical College System (WTCS) who wish to continue their education in the UW System (UWS) may be eligible to transfer credits toward their associate’s degree in the following ways:

 - Students enrolled in the college parallel program at any of the following five WTCS institutions (Madison College, Milwaukee Area Technical College, Nicolet Area Technical College, Chippewa Valley Technical College or Western Technical College) may be eligible to transfer up to 72 credits.